Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Linear Convergence of the Mean Shift and SCMS Algorithms on

 \subsection{Linear Convergence of the Proposed Mean Shift and SCMS Algorithm on $\mathcal{S}_1\times \mathcal{S}_2$}

-Our derivations in Section~\ref{Sec:MS_stepsize} demonstrate that the intrinsic step sizes $\tilde{\eta}_t^{(1)}, \tilde{\eta}_t^{(2)}$ of our proposed mean shift algorithm on $\mathcal{S}_1\times \mathcal{S}_2$ under the gradient ascent framework \eqref{GA_manifold_comp} have an asymptotic order $O(h^2)$ as the bandwidths $h_1,h_2\lesssim h$ are small and the sample size $n$ is large.
-Therefore, one can choose small bandwidths $h_1,h_2$ in order for the mean shift algorithm (either Version A or B) to converge linearly to an (estimated) local mode when the algorithm is initialized around the local mode; see the restated Theorem~\ref{Thm:MS_lin_conv} in the main paper below.
+Our derivations in \autoref{Sec:MS_stepsize} demonstrate that the intrinsic step sizes $\tilde{\eta}_t^{(1)}, \tilde{\eta}_t^{(2)}$ of our proposed mean shift algorithm on $\mathcal{S}_1\times \mathcal{S}_2$ under the gradient ascent framework \eqref{GA_manifold_comp} have an asymptotic order $O(h^2)$ as the bandwidths $h_1,h_2\lesssim h$ are small and the sample size $n$ is large.
+Therefore, one can choose small bandwidths $h_1,h_2$ in order for the mean shift algorithm (either Version A or B) to converge linearly to an (estimated) local mode when the algorithm is initialized around the local mode, leading to the proof of Theorem~\ref{Thm:MS_lin_conv} in the main paper as follows.

 \begin{customthm}{2} Assume that the conditions of Theorem~\ref{Thm:Mode_cons} hold.
 Given the sequence $\left\{\bm{z}^{(t)}\right\}_{t=0}^{\infty}$ defined by our mean shift algorithm \eqref{MS_iter_sim} or \eqref{MS_iter_comp}, there exist constants $\tilde{r}_1 >0, \Upsilon_1 \in (0,1)$ such that